 After descending Wrynose Pass you will continue along the spectacular Langdales and will join the A593 to take you into Skelwith Bridge, however a delightful side trip is to make the short journey to the waterfall, Skelwith Force.
 Just drive over the bridge that crosses the River Brathay, just past the Skelwith Bridge Hotel there is a left turn signposted Elterwater.
 It's the B5343 and you can drive the short journey along it to the waterfall.
-Return to the A593 and drive to Ambleside which lies at the top end of Windermere.
+Return to the A593 and follow the eastern part of Langdale (it's name derives from the Old Norse for long valley) to drive into Ambleside which lies at the top end of Windermere.
 At 11 miles (18 km) in length and up to 220ft (63 metres) deep, it is the largest of the lakes in the National Park with Ambleside at its northernmost point.

-Just before you arrive at Grasmere town you will see the lake of the same name to your left and the entrance to Dove Cottage and museum on your right.
-Parking is very limited here so bear left into Grasmere town and park here.
+Just before you arrive at Grasmere town you will see the lake of the same name to your left and the entrance to Dove Cottage and museum coming up on your right.
+Parking is very limited here so bear left into Grasmere town and park here instead.
+This larger car park will be on your right just before you enter the village.
 Dove Cottage was the home of William Wordsworth from 1799 to 1808 and this is the most informative and interesting house and museum dedicated to the poet's life.
 You can walk back over to visit Dove Cottage or walk into Grasmere itself and visit Wordsworth's grave in the churchyard.
 The smell of gingerbread is very strong here, not surprisingly as the famous gingerbread shop lies at the end of the churchyard.
 Grab some sweet confectionery and wander around the town with its grey stone-clad houses and slate roofs.

-Take the A591 over Dunmail Raise, down past Thirlmere towards Keswick.
+Now take the A591 over Dunmail Raise, over the tops and down past Thirlmere which will be on your left, head towards Keswick.
 Just before you get there, make a side trip towards the right, up to Castlerigg Stone Circle, a 5,000 year old monument of 38 standing stones and a 360 degree vista of the surrounding mountains.
 A spectacular and very moving location, spend some time here to sit and ponder the mysteries of an ancient place of gathering and worship.